mlfarrell/VGL-Vulkan-Core/StyleGuide.md

 ## Enums

-Do you even enum, bro?
 Enums are type-names, so their name is capitalized.
 All enum values are abbreviations of their type, followed by the value itself.  i.e.

 ```
 enum InsaneTextureType